 Twitter to launch 8 new pilot series supported by branded in-stream video sponsorships

-With more than half of its ad revenue now attributed to video, Twitter announces more than 30 video content deals at this year's NewFronts event.
+With more than half of its ad revenue attributed to video now, Twitter is announcing more than 30 video content deals at this year's NewFronts event.

 Twitter is going all in on video at NewFronts this year, announcing more than 30 video content deals with a number of media organizations, including NBCUniversal, Ellen Digital Studios, ESPN, Viacom, MLB and multiple gaming companies.